 A few Internet plans, especially those with static WAN IP addresses, will require you to type in the settings correctly.
 In this case, you need to consult your provider.

-Other than that, you can play with different parts of the interface to figure out additional features and settings.
+Other than that, you can play with different interface parts to figure out additional features and settings.

 Running into problems?
 Knowing how to reset a router will help.

-Reset, on the other hand, erase all the settings of the router and bring it back to the state when it left the factory.
+On the other hand, reset erases all the router settings and brings it back to the state when it left the factory.
 So resetting can be quite dangerous.
-Among other things, it’ll cause your Wi-Fi network to disappear.
+Among other things, it’ll cause your current Wi-Fi network to disappear.